-- 1. an exception for governmental issuers, such as Counties, who do not reasonably expect to issue more than \$5,000,000 in tax-exempt obligations in the current calendar year (This is the so-called "small issuer" exception.); - 2. an exception solely applicable to school districts who, in addition to the issuance of not to exceed \$5,000,000 in tax-exempt obligations for any school district purpose (i.e., cashflow or capital) in the current calendar year (as noted in (1) above), do not reasonably expect to issue more than an additional \$10,000,000 in tax-exempt obligations in the current calendar year, provided, such additional \$10,000,000 (or such lesser amount as is applicable if the school district is not issuing that much) is attributable solely to
+an exception for governmental issuers, such as counties, cities, towns, villages, school districts and Fire Districts, who do not reasonably expect to issue more than \$5,000,000 in tax-exempt obligations in the current calendar year (this is the so-called "small issuer" exception);

-- financing the "construction" of "public school facilities" (The "school small issuer" exception is not generally applicable to Counties but is included here in the interests of completeness.); - 3. an exception for governmental issuers of RANs or TANs, regardless of whether they reasonably expect to issue more than \$5,000,000 in the current calendar year, if the issuer can meet certain rapid spend-down requirements once the obligation is issued; and - 4. several exceptions for governmental issuers of notes or bonds for capital projects regardless of whether they reasonably expect to issue more than \$5,000,000 in the current calendar year, if the issuer can meet certain rapid spend-down requirements once the obligation is issued.
+- 2. an exception solely applicable to School Districts who, in addition to the issuance of not to exceed \$5,000,000 in tax-exempt obligations for any School District purpose (i.e., cashflow or capital) in the current calendar year (as noted in (1) above), do not reasonably expect to issue more than an additional \$10,000,000 in tax-exempt obligations in the current calendar year, provided, such additional \$10,000,000 (or such lesser amount as is applicable if the School District is not issuing that much) is attributable solely to financing the "construction" of "public school facilities" (the "school small issuer" exception not generally applicable to Fire Districts but is included here briefly in the interests of completeness). - 3. an exception for governmental issuers of RANs or TANs, regardless of whether they reasonably expect to issue more than \$5,000,000 in the current calendar year, if the issuer can meet certain rapid spend-down requirements once the obligation is issued; and - 4. several exceptions for governmental issuers of notes or bonds for capital projects regardless of whether they reasonably expect to issue more than \$5,000,000 in the current calendar year, if the issuer can meet certain rapid spend-down requirements once the obligation is issued.

-Small Issuer Exception to Rebate Rule.
-This exception from the rebate requirement is for governmental bonds or notes issued by small governmental units with general taxing powers which will not issue in excess of \$5 million of governmental obligations in any given calendar year.
-This exception does not apply to the first \$5 million of issues of governmental units which will issue more than \$5 million per year.
-The issues of any "subordinate" governmental issuers must be aggregated with the issues of an issuer for purposes of the \$5 million limit.
+Small Issuer Exception to Rebate Rule

+This exemption from the rebate requirement is for governmental bonds or notes issued by small governmental units, such as Fire Districts with general taxing powers which will not issue in excess of \$5,000,000 of governmental obligations in any given calendar year.
+This exemption does not apply to the first \$5,000,000 of issues of governmental units which will issue more than \$5,000,000 per year.
+(The issues of any "subordinate" governmental issuers must be aggregated with the issues of an issuer for purposes of the \$5,000,000 limit.
+However, Fire Districts in New York State do not tend to have "subordinate" entities.)